DRubioG/Zynq-eame/Zynq-eame_0/README.md

 - 5 programmable buttons (high level active)
 - 5 programmable led (high level active)
 - 3 banks of pins: one with 48 pins and other with 26 pins hardware programmable and one with 38 MIO pins
+- 2 supply banks
+- Turn-on by switch
+- 5V of supply

 ## Esquemático / Schematic
 👉 [Zynq-eame 0](Zynq-eame_0.pdf)